benemon/flask-changelog-version-diff/README.md

 - **Versions Not Found**: Ensure the version format entered matches what’s in the changelog.
 For example, if versions are encapsulated in brackets (`[v1.0.0]`), enter `v1.0.0` in the form.
 - **Fetching Errors**: Ensure the GitHub URL provided is a valid raw URL (e.g., `https://raw.githubusercontent.com/...`) and the file is accessible.
+- **HTML Display Issues**: Embedded HTML in the markdown is selectively sanitized to retain formatting without affecting structure.

 ## Deployment